xyba1337/PHP-Average-Color-Extractor/README.md

 # Image Average Color Extractor

-A simple PHP function that uses the GD library to extract the average color of an image.
+A simple, lightweight and fast PHP function that uses the GD library to extract the average color of an image.

 ## How to use